 - After its insertion in the diagram, a link has at least 2 points. - You cannot remove these 2 points.
 The points property has always at least 2 points. - You can add or delete points only if the link line style is 'polyline' or 'spline'.
 In other case, the number of link points is fixed.
-For instance, if the link line style is 'bezier', then it has 4 points in any case. - You can change the last point of the points collection only if the destination node has several pins.
+For instance, if the link line style is 'bezier', then it has 4 points in any case.

-- You can change the first point of the points collection only if the origin node has several pins. - You can change each other point of the points collection in any case.
+- You cannot change the first point of the Points collection except if the isOrgPointAdjustable property is true or if the origin node has pins (you can change the link pin) - You cannot change the last point of the Points collection except if the isDstPointAdjustable property is true or if the destination node has pins (you can change the link pin) - You can change each other point of the points collection in any case.